mist-john/new-pumpfun-bundler/README.md

-# Pump.Fun Bundler
+# Pump.Fun Bundler - Pumpfun-Pumpswap-Migration-Bot

-**Pump.Fun Bundler** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!
+**Pump.Fun Bundler(Pumpfun Pumpswap Migration Bot)** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps + migrate pumpswap + buy on pumpswap within one transaction!

 I have updated this to migrate to **Pumpswap** so can charge bundling on **Pumpswap** and buy token on pumpswap with bundle.